section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 \end{array}
 \end{bmatrix}$

 The next thing is to figure out the pivot column, i.e., the column with the most negative value.
 As we can see, the pivot column is M. From this column, and we need to determine the pivot value.
-The pivot value is found as follow:
+The pivot value is found as follows:

 $min(91800/34, 42000/15) = min(91800/34, 42000/15) = 91800/34 = 2700$

 Since 34 is the value of the pivot column corresponding to the lowest quotient, it is the pivot value.
 Now, we need to make this value a unit value.
 To do so, we multiply the pivot row by $1/34$.
-This will yield the following tableau.
+This will yield the following tableau:

 $\begin{bmatrix}
 \begin{array}{cccccc|cc}